 Wake-On-LAN (WOL) is a protocol standard that allows your PC/Smartphone to turn on a computer via your local network or the Internet.

-VIM2 is different from VIM1, as it supports the WOL-function.
+VIM2, VIM3 and Edge are different from VIM1, as it supports the WOL-function.

 Firstly, you have to connect VIM2 to your LAN, then get the Ethernet MAC address.

 MAC Address Sticker on the backside of the VIM: